Kwamé

-Kwamé Holland (born 28 March 1973) is an American rapper and record producer from Queens, New York.
+Kwamé Holland is an American rapper, singer and record producer from East Elmhurst, Queens, New York.
 Starting as a rapper in the late 1980s, he later saw success as a producer.

 Biography

-In 1989, aged 16, Kwamé released his debut album, Kwamé the Boy Genius: Featuring a New Beginning, which he produced with Hurby "Luv Bug" Azor.
+In 1989, Kwamé released his debut album, Kwamé the Boy Genius: Featuring a New Beginning, which he produced under the supervision of Hurby "Luv Bug" Azor.
 The title refers to his backing band, which was unusual for emcees at the time.
 The music videos featured a polka-dot motif in the costumes and production design.
 This became Kwamé's trademark and a hip hop fashion fad, as his fans began wearing it.